 Even though Dynamic Product ads focus more on the visual, your ad copy should still support your images and be converting.

 Therefore, you should focus on your single CTA - Shop Now.
 Your ad copy should be concise and play to your strengths: if you’re offering an attractive price, include it in the ad; if your offer is limited, add a sense of urgency to it.

-Note: Since these ads are Dynamic, which means you’re going to show different images to different people, you need to make sure your ad copy fits different products.
+Note: Since Facebook catalog ads are Dynamic, which means you’re going to show different images to different people, you need to make sure your ad copy fits different products.

 7. Analyze and improve

 Monitor your Product Ad performance and test different audience segments, placements, formats, products, and ad copies.

 That’s the only way to know what works best and for which audience.
 It’s true for every kind of Facebook ad you’ll ever launch.

 At Madgicx, we use our platform’s advanced filtering capabilities to track our results across audience segments, platforms, placements, and more, and optimize ads (including Facebook product ads) based on the insights we derive from this data.

 As you can see, Facebook Dynamic Ads are a complete game-changer for eCommerce businesses.
 They target the most profitable and “warmest” audiences with highly-personalized ads, and all that with very little effort required.